php-repos/cli-documentations/getting-started.md

 ## Installation

-You can simply install this package using Saeghe by running the following command:
+You can simply install this package by running the following command:

 ```shell
 saeghe add git@github.com:saeghe/cli.git